 Click on the left hand menu item "Applications and Forms" for versions of the 706, a sample filing and other personal property forms.

-Note: “Form 706” is a direct reference to the statute which requires taxpayers to list property upon request.
+Note: “Form 706” is a direct reference to the statute, Title 36 §706 MRS, which requires taxpayers to list property upon request.
 If you do not file, you will lose your right to an appeal.

 Common personal property filing errors

 1) Not filing.
 This is the biggest error a business can make.
 If you do not file, we have no way of knowing what your assets are.
 We may assume that your assets are comparable to a similar business and we will estimate your total assets.
 For every year you do not file - we will also automatically add what is called a “growth factor”.
-Over time – these growth factors add up.
+Growth factors account for equipment that is replaced or added annually in the normal course of business.
+A growth factor may be a flat assessment or may be commensurate to what a similar business added in the same period of time.
+If you do not file year-to-year, the growth factors can really add up.
 After years of not filing the assessed value based on growth factors could actually exceed the true value of your assets.
+It is therefore very important to file.
 As soon as a complete return is filed, all growth factors are removed.
 We find that non-compliant filers with years of built-up growth factors often have their taxes reduced dramatically once they submit an actual return.

 2) Including real property, repairs, shipping and taxes.
 Only personal property is required to be reported on the asset list and BETE application.
 The assessing office processes a lot of returns that include items that do not need to be submitted.
 We routinely omit items that have been incorrectly submitted, such as build-out (construction costs), interest, shipping costs, etc. Often some of these reported assets are not defined clearly and we may or may not be certain what these items are.
 We try to err on the side of the property owner, but it is incumbent on the filer to clearly report their assets.
 We are not asking you to report more than you need to.